 When we follow Christ and love Him, we learn that there is nothing more important, no-one, more important than Him.
-There is no sacrifice we make that Christ Himself has not sacrificed more for us when we love Him we willingly lay aside all that would hinder our relationship with Him.
+There is no sacrifice we make that Christ Himself has not made, when we love Him, we willingly lay aside all that would hinder our relationship with Him.
 We learn to be faithful, even when others leave and there are only a few of us left.

 I believe today we have more fans of Jesus, than we do followers.
 This is why we see the church dwindling and falling away from the truth, so many have turned their backs on Jesus and started teaching false gospels, and like the crowds have walked away.

-Fans of Jesus come and go, and are found at the latest trend, followers of Jesus are faithful all the way home.
+Fans of Jesus come and go, they are found at the latest trend, followers of Jesus are faithful all the way home.

 Will we be like the crowds, and be fans of Jesus as long as things go our way?